Kylie Jenner Reportedly Wants More Kids With Travis Scott, But Wants To Wait To Get Pregnant Again

 As previously reported by the Inquisitr, Kylie Jenner and Travis Scott are very serious about their relationship, and have even discussed getting married in the future.
 However, Jenner is said to be a bit apprehensive about marriage.

 Insiders close to Kylie reveal that she is worried that having a big celebrity wedding could put too much pressure on the relationship, and eventually lead to a break up.
-Jenner has seen her older sisters, Kim and Khloe Kardashian have huge, televised weddings, and things didn’t work out so well for them in the past.
+Jenner has seen her older sisters, Kim and Khloe Kardashian, have huge, televised weddings, and things didn’t work out so well for them in the past.
 She reportedly doesn’t want the fame and celebrity that a wedding would bring to hurt her romance with Travis in the future.

 “Kylie is so happy with Travis, she’s madly in love with him and their baby girl.
 And he feels the exact same way, he worships Kylie.
 They do talk about getting married, but Kylie’s really scared.
 It’s not marrying Travis that scares Kylie, it’s all the attention that goes with it,” the source revealed.

-For now it seems that Kylie Jenner and Travis Scott are busy figuring out life as parents to baby Stormi, as well as navigating their relationship as they work towards a future together.
+For now it seems that Kylie Jenner and Travis Scott are busy figuring out life as parents to baby Stormi, as well as navigating their relationship as they work toward a future together.